Psychedelic/cap-motoko-library/examples/README.md

 The `(variant { 24_860 = 0 : nat64 })` is the returned value as we can verify by looking at the [Candid](https://github.com/Psychedelic/cap/blob/main/candid/root.did#L57) for Cap Root.

-That's it!
-You now know how to use the Cap Motoko Library in your local replica and the same knowledge can be used to deploy to mainnet!
+👋 That's it!
+You can now use the Cap Motoko Library in your local replica and the same knowledge can be applied to deploy to the mainnet!